 Am I protected?
 Yes.
 Any money you have with Digit is covered by FDIC Insurance, which is currently $250,000.

 What are the restrictions?
 There are two.
 First, you have to be in the US to use Digit.
 Second, because it is new, it doesn’t work with every bank out there.
 Most big banks are covered but if you have a small community bank or a credit union, you might not be able to use Digit yet.
 I say yet because they are always adding new banks to the system.

 What happens if Digit takes too much money?
 They guarantee they will not overdraft your checking account.
 In the rare event they do, they will cover the fees for doing so.
 (As a user for close to a year, I never came close to them overdrafting my account.
 But there are additional safeguards you can use.
 More on that below.)

 How do I get the money in my savings account?
 You can request the money in your savings account any time, any day.
 Digit will electronically transfer it back to your linked checking account within one business day and without a fee.

 Do I earn any interest on my savings?
 At this time you don’t earn any interest.
 But you do earn a savings bonus.
 The bonus you earn is based on your average Digit balance over the past 3 months.
-For every $100 that was transferred, you will receive $0.05.
-This bonus is earned every 3 months.

 So walk me through an interaction with Digit.
 You can sign up through this link here.
 You follow the prompts to link your checking account – again this takes like 3 minutes.
 Once you are linked, you are done.